Why is this medication prescribed?

 Before taking meprobamate,

-- tell your doctor and pharmacist if you are allergic to meprobamate, carisoprodol, any other medications, or any of the ingredients in meprobamate tablets or capsules.
-Ask your doctor or pharamcist for a list of the ingredients.
+- tell your doctor and pharmacist if you are allergic to meprobamate, carisoprodol, any other medications, or any of the ingredients in meprobamate tablets.
+Ask your doctor or pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: medications for depression, cough, cold or asthma and sleep aids.
+Be sure to mention any of the following: antidepressants, medications for anxiety, medications for mental illness, seizures, sedatives, sleeping pills, tranquilizers.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had kidney or liver disease, a history of alcohol or drug abuse, porphyria, or epilepsy.
+- tell your doctor if you have or have ever had kidney or liver disease, a history of alcohol or drug abuse, or epilepsy.
+Also tell your doctor if you have or have ever had thoughts of harming or killing yourself or trying to do so.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while taking meprobamate, call your doctor.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while taking meprobamate, call your doctor immediately.
+Meprobamate may harm the fetus.

 - talk to your doctor about the risks and benefits of taking meprobamate if you are 65 years of age or older.
 Older adults should not usually take meprobamate because it is not as safe as other medications that can be used to treat the same condition.